M31glx/APD-fMRI/README.md

 </p>

 ##### Consistency assessment between nodal parcellation methods
-This evaluation was conducted to assess if two random parcellation templates for defining network's nodes will indicate similar outcomes.
+This evaluation was conducted to assess if two random parcellation methods for defining nodes will indicate similar outcomes.
 For this, Test statistical map of brain regions in PC measure were calculated in Matlab and visualized using [BrainNet Viewer](https://uk.mathworks.com/matlabcentral/fileexchange/68881-brainnet-viewer).

 <p align="center">
   <img src="img/parcel.jpg" alt="Image 1" width="600"/>